 Crispy pan-fried sea bass goes perfectly with these puy lentils, flavoured with chorizo, spinach, parsley and lemon.
 Quick, simple and super tasty!

-- Heat a frying pan over a medium heat with the olive oil.
+- Heat a frying pan over a medium heat with 1 tablespoon of the olive oil.
+Fry the chorizo for 3-5 minutes until crispy.

-- Fry the chorizo for 3-5 minutes until crispy.
-Add the lentils and stock and cook for 8-10 minutes until the liquid has reduced.
+- Add the lentils and stock and cook for 8-10 minutes until the liquid has reduced.

 - Turn the heat down to medium-low before turning the fish over to cook for a further 1-2 minutes.
 It is done when the flesh is completely opaque.

-- Once the liquid has reduced stir the spinach, parsley and lemon juice in to the lentils.
+- Once the liquid has reduced stir the spinach, parsley and lemon juice into the lentils.
 Cook for a further minute until the spinach has wilted.

 - Serve up the lentils with the sea bass fillets on top.
 Enjoy!

 Keywords: Crispy Fish, Healthy Seafood Recipes, Sea Bass Recipes, Lentil Recipes